joelgriffith/navalia/README.md

 ### `register: Function((chrome: chromeInstance): Promise<any>): void`

 Registers a function, to be called with an instance of chrome (or whatever browser in the future).
 This function will execute immediately if there's an available instance.
 If not, the function is queued and will be handled by the next available browser.
+See the below docs on the browser API.

 The registered function _must_ either return a `Promise`, or a value when using `await`.
 Internally, Navalia waits for this function to resolve so it can begin other work.